Growing Marijuana

 In summary, planting cannabis seeds is an important step in growing a marijuana plant from seed.
 Choose a growing medium, prepare the soil, plant the seed, and provide the proper growing conditions.
 Once the seed has been planted, wait for it to germinate and adjust your growing conditions as needed to ensure healthy growth.

-Determining Male Vs. Female Cannabis Plant
+Determining Male Vs. Female Cannabis

 It can be difficult to tell the difference between a male and female marijuana plant in the early stages of growth, but there are a few key indicators to look out for while growing marijuana.